stevahnes/SpringAiHandsOn/README.md

 #### 3.3 What’s the Weather Like?
 (Image Model API)
-If you did not complete the section 3.2, please checkout the branch : `To update`
+If you did not complete the section 3.2, please checkout the branch : `solution_3.2`

 Inside the folder src/main/resources, you have a folder [weather](src/main/resources/weather), check the lab file [singapore-weather.png](src/main/resources/weather/singapore-weather.png).
 - Create a new java package `com.spring.weather`.
 Inside this package, create a class called `WeatherService`.
 As seen in the slides, it should load [singapore-weather.png](src/main/resources/weather/singapore-weather.png) as a `org.springframework.core.io.Resource` and use it to make a call to the LLM.
 The question should be "what will be the weather like on Tuesday"